 1. Give the people what they want

-Search intent is important because it helps brands give users what they want.
-By writing content on your site that focuses on intent-rich keywords, you’re able to funnel customers through to the right content at the right time.
+Search intent is crucial because it helps brands give users what they want.
+By writing quality content on your site that focuses on intent-rich keywords, you’re able to funnel customers through to the right content at the right time.

 Most of your customers don’t want an aggressive sales pitch at the start.
 Search intent is a tool that helps you see where you can build a relationship with consumers before pushing for conversions.